MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-powerbi-dashboards.md

 4. Select **Save** to save your dashboard.

 ## Embed  Power BI tiles on your personal dashboard
  Follow these steps to add one or more [!INCLUDE[pn_power_bi_for_office_365_short](../includes/pn-power-bi-for-office-365-short.md)] tiles to your personal dashboard.
-If you are connecting to the [!INCLUDE[pn_power_bi_for_office_365_short](../includes/pn-power-bi-for-office-365-short.md)] service, you need an account and to have selected your Dynamics 365 Customer Engagement (on-premises) instance as a data source.
+If you are connecting to the [!INCLUDE[pn_power_bi_for_office_365_short](../includes/pn-power-bi-for-office-365-short.md)] service, you need an account and to have selected your Common Data Service instance as a data source.
 For more information about registering and connecting data sources, see [Microsoft Power BI](https://powerbi.microsoft.com/).

 1. In you app, go to **Dashboards**.